-Our program will accept all social work courses completed with a B or higher from universities that are CSWE accredited.
+Our program will accept all social work courses completed with a C or higher from universities that are CSWE accredited.
 In order for social work courses to be substituted for required social work courses within our program, students must submit a course syllabus for each transfer course, to ensure that the content and course objectives are similar and have been met; approval will be determined by the social work program director on a case-by-case basis.
-We do not accept transfer of credit from any institution for practice education or practice education credits.
+We do not accept transfer of credit from any institution for field education.